HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 • A dog bed, and Comfort Zone comforting spray

 • Pepto Bismol: You can give puppies Pepto Bismol if needed.
-If your puppy has a little bit of loose stools for the first day, you can give Pepto to him/her to help settle the stomach.
-The change of leaving littermates can sometimes cause a little diarrhea.
+If your puppy has a little bit of loose stools, you can give Pepto to him/her to help settle the stomach for a couple days (after that, a formulation actually made for dogs is recommended).
+The change of leaving littermates can sometimes cause looser stools.
 If the puppy is still eating and drinking, it's normally not something to be worried about.
 But if he/she stops drinking, dehydration can become a concern.
 I have given Pepto Bismol (or generic equivalent) to puppies as needed....1 to 1 1/2 cc's orally, which is probably 1/4th to 3/8ths of a teaspoon.
 A couple times that first day seems to help a lot.

 Places to Buy Supplies